Boronia splendida: Description

 Boronia splendida is an erect shrub which grows to a height of 2.5 m with its branches, leaves and flower parts covered with star-like hairs.
 The leaves are linear to narrow elliptic, 9-50 mm long and 1-2.5 mm wide, much paler and hairy on the lower surface.
 There is usually only one, but sometimes up to three flowers in leaf axils on a very short peduncle, the individual flowers on a pedicel 2-6 mm long.
 The four sepals are egg-shaped to triangular, 2.5-4.5 mm long, 1.5-2.5 mm wide.
 The petals are pink to white, 6-10.5 mm long, 3-4 mm wide and hairy on the back.
 The eight stamens have a large appendage on the end.
 Flowering occurs from March to November.

 Taxonomy and naming

 Boronia splendida was first formally described in 1999 by Marco F. Duretto and the description was published in the journal Austrobaileya.
 The specific epithet (splendida) is a Latin word meaning "bright" or "shining", referring to the relatively large flowers of this species.

 Distribution and habitat

-This boronia grows in woodland between Chinchilla and Dalby.
+Boronia splendida grows in woodland between Chinchilla and Dalby.

 Conservation status

-Boronia splendida is a rare and poorly collected species but is classed as "least concern" under the Queensland Government Nature Conservation Act 1992.
+This species of Boronia is a rare and poorly collected species but is classed as "least concern" under the Queensland Government Nature Conservation Act 1992.